-Shatta Wale Wants To Be Endorsed as Covid-19 Ambassador
+Shatta Wale Wants To Be Endorsed As COVID-19 Ambassador

 According to the President, some Ghanaians have raised concerns relating to the efficacy of the vaccine while others are alleging that the vaccine was manufactured to wipe out the African race which is far from true.

-In his address to the nation on Sunday night, the President said that taking the vaccine will not alter your DNA, it will not embed a tracking device in your body, neither will it cause infertility in women or men.
+In his address to the nation on Sunday night, the President said that taking the vaccine would not alter DNA, it would not embed a tracking device in the body, and neither would it cause infertility in women nor men.

 BY Prince Fiifi Yorke